 - You must supply the following information:

-- A completed Real Estate Licence Application Form (see below)
+- A completed Real Estate Licence Application Form (for all applicants)

-- Auditor’s report (within 6 months of business year-end date)
+- Auditor's Report - due within 6 months of business year-end (for Brokers)

 * Payments can be made by cash, cheque or wire transfer (see below for wire transfer details)

 How to Apply

 Follow the How to Apply for a Real Estate Licence Guide below.
 All completed applications with accompanying documentation must be delivered at the Registrar of Companies on or before 30 November 2017.
 Fees must be paid at the time of application submission.

 Wire Transfer Payment Instructions: